 Steps for this test case are mainly performed on the Console, as listed below:

-Logon using the Evidence Analyst user.
+Logon using the Evidence Analyst User.

 Install the Agent using a vector suitable to the target platform.

 On Android platform, enable the option Unknown sources in Settings -> Application menu before the installation.
 Reboot the device once the Agent is installed.